 Points to Check ✓, × or NA Remarks 20 The potential appointee is checked to have fully complied with the terms of contract he/she signed with his/her previous employers.
 21 The recommendations of put up to the SMC for app the selection panel have been roval.
-22 Candidates are notified if t they are selected or waitlisted.
+22 Candidates are notified if t hey are selected or waitlisted.
 VI.
 R ecruitment formalities 23 School has arranged Physical examination appointment formalities for selected candidates.
 Verification of qualifications and experience (Note 6) Teacher registration Preparing the employment contract Keeping staff data in personal file VII.
-N Making offer of appointme nt 24 All the necessary procedures for any form of appointment of a teacher are completed before the effective date, including the approval by the SMC.
+N laking offer of appointme nt 24 All the necessary procedures for any form of appointment of a teacher are completed before the effective date, including the approval by the SMC.
 VIII.
-VIII.
-Other Administrative Arrangement (after completion of the recruitment exercise) 25 Proper records of all documents relating to the recruitment exercise must be kept for a reasonable period.
-(Please refer to Appendix 8 for more details.)
-Retention period: 26 Documents pertaining to successful candidates have been migrated to the staff's personal files as appropriate.
-27 candidates have been des o waitlisted or unsuccessful troyed 1 year after completion or 1 year after resolution of any hichever is the later.
+Other Administrative Arra angement (after completion of the recruit tment exercise) 25 26 Documents pertaining to successful candidates have been migrated to the staff's personal files as appropriate.
+27 Documents pertaining to waitlisted or unsuccessful candidates have been destroyed 1 year after completion of the selection exercise or 1 year after resolution of any claim/appeal/complaint, whichever is the later.